JustinSalsbery/network/README.md

 ---

 # Todo:
+1. Rework Logging
+    - Logging should be enabled by default to STDERR
+    - Remove Logging Toggles
-1. CDN for Caching
+2. CDN for Caching
-2. K8s Deployments
+3. K8s Deployments
-3. Random restart script
+4. Random restart script

 ---